Open-ForBC/OpenForBC-Benchmark/docs/user-guide.md

  python3 user_interfaces/cli.py interactive
 ```

-Interactive interface is quite intuitive to navigate around, with informative prompts to guide you.
+The Interactive interface is quite intuitive to navigate around, with informative prompts to guide you.

-For a textual CLI interface, you can use the following commands
+For a textual CLI interface, you can use the following commands.

 **1. List Benchmarks/Suites:**